 How To Become an Email Marketing Specialist: Tips From Experts

-• Anna Gelfand, Lifecycle Marketing Lead at Miro with 9+ years of experience
+Anna Gelfand, Head of Lifecycle Marketing at Miro, with almost 12 years of experience in the field under her belt.

 What do email marketing specialists actually do